Emurasoft/emurasoft.github.io/en/dlg/sort_columns/index.md

 Specifies the columns should be sorted at the specified line.

-## Remove columns at empty strings check box
+## Remove columns at empty strings checkbox

 If this is checked, EmEditor removes the column where the cell is empty.

-## Remove columns at duplicate strings check box
+## Remove columns at duplicate strings checkbox

 If this is checked, EmEditor removes the column where the cell is identical to another cell.

-## Sort strings check box
+## Sort strings checkbox

 If this is checked, EmEditor sorts columns with the specified sort condition.